Multiphysics simulation: Mathematical models

 Mathematical models used in multiphysics simulations are generally a set of coupled equations.
 The equations can be divided into three categories according to the nature and intended role: governing equation, auxiliary equations and boundary/initial conditions.
-A governing equation describes a major physical mechanisms or process.
+A governing equation describes a major physical mechanism or process.
 Multiphysics simulations are numerically implemented with discretization methods such as the finite element method, finite difference method, or finite volume method.

+Software

+Multiphysics simulations can be performed inside one code framework (software-wise monolithic approach application), or by coupling independent codes that each computes part of the solution of a multi-physics problem (software-wise partitioned approach).

+Examples of simulation software targeting multi-physics simulations are OpenFOAM, COMSOL Multiphysics, the MOOSE framework, and more.
+Examples of coupling tools include preCICE, the Multiscale Universal Interface (MUI), OpenPALM (CWIPI), and MpCCI.

 Challenges of multiphysics simulation

 Generally speaking, multiphysics simulation is much harder than that for individual aspects of the physical processes.

 The main extra issue is how to integrate the multiple aspects of the processes with proper handling of the interactions among them.

-Such issue becomes quite difficult when different types numerical methods are used for the simulations of individual physical aspects.
+Such issues become quite difficult when different types of numerical methods are used for the simulations of individual physical aspects.